Utility to rename, remove, and copy files/dirs using your editor

 edircreates the temporary editing file with a

-.shextension so your EDITOR may syntax highlight the entries.
+.shsuffix so your EDITOR may syntax highlight the entries.
+Optionally, you can change this default suffix.

-edirprovides an environment value to add custom options to the invocation of your editor, and/or to set default
+edirprovides an optional environment value to add custom options to the invocation of your editor.
+See section below.

 Contrary to what it's name implies,